-The Slovene motorway cross has been nearly completed with the help of generous investments in the current financial perspective, but the missing links along the TEN-T network represent bottlenecks.
-Major congestion hot spots are the A4 motorway Šentilj - Gruškovje, section Draženci - Gruškovje which is in fact the last missing section along the entire network (so-called Pyhrn motorway), and the single-tube tunnel on the A2 motorway section state border Karavanke - Obrežje.
+The Slovenian cross-shaped motorway network has been nearly completed with the help of generous investments in the current financial perspective, but the missing links along the TEN-T network represent bottlenecks.
+Major congestion hot spots are the A4 motorway from Šentilj to Gruškovje, Draženci - Gruškovje section, which is in fact the last missing section along the entire network (called the Pyhrn motorway), and the single-tube tunnel on the A2 motorway section from the Karavanke state border to Obrežje.

 The Port of Koper is one of the most important ports of the TEN-T network.
-Therefore, investment in the development of appropriate port infrastructure and deepening of the navigation channel is the key building block in the establishment of the Trans-European multimodal networks that will ensure a smooth functioning of the EU internal market and strengthen the economic and social cohesion.
+Therefore, investment in the development of appropriate port infrastructure and deepening of the navigation channel is a key building block in the establishment of the trans-European multimodal networks that will ensure smooth functioning of the EU internal market and strengthen economic and social cohesion.

-The Basin II navigation channel is planned to be deepened outside the area of concession contract (the state as the investor) to facilitate the arrival and accommodation of ships categorised as "post panamax" having a draught of up to 15.5 meters.
-The project will have spill-over effects on land transport and other participants in the logistics chain, and on an important part of the Slovenian economic activity and will help step up the performance and safety of the transport connection Adriatic-Ionian Corridor via the core port of Koper to the multimodal

-Mediterranean Corridor and Baltic-Adriatic Corridor on the core network (Regulation 1316/2013 of 11 December 2013).
-Indicative schedule for the implementation of Basin II navigation channel deepening project has already been made, the latter including the procedures for acquiring the relevant environmental consents.
+The Basin II navigation channel is planned to be deepened outside the area of the concession contract (the state as the investor) to facilitate the arrival and accommodation of ships categorised as "post panamax" having a draught of up to 15.5 metres.
+The project will have spill-over effects on land transport and other participants in the logistics chain, and on an important part of Slovenian economic activity, and will help step up the performance and safety of the Adriatic-Ionian Corridor transport connection via the core port of Koper to the multimodal Mediterranean Corridor and Baltic-Adriatic Corridor on the core network (Regulation 1316/2013 of 11 December 2013).
+An indicative schedule for the implementation of the Basin II navigation channel deepening project has already been made, and includes procedures for acquiring the relevant environmental consents.

-During the development of the Decree on National spatial plan for comprehensive spatial arrangement of the international port in Koper (Official Gazette of RS, No 48/11) there was a tender procedure carried out to select the best option in terms of meeting environmental requirements, water protection requirements and maritime logistics requirements.
+During the development of the Decree on the National spatial plan for comprehensive spatial arrangement of the international port in Koper (Official Gazette of the Republic of Slovenia, No 48/11), a tender procedure was carried out to select the best option in terms of meeting environmental requirements, water protection requirements and maritime logistics requirements.
 The necessary procedures were duly carried out and the relevant environmental consents were acquired.
 SEA was also carried out and the then Ministry of the Environment and Spatial Planning issued the relevant decision No 35409-252/2006 on 13 May 2011.
 The decision stated that the impacts of the project identified during the SEA procedure were acceptable from the environmental point of view by taking into account the mitigation measures and monitoring as set out in the Decree.
-Environmental report for the national spatial plan for comprehensive solutions for the international port of Koper regarding spatial issues was also produced (Aquarius d.o.o., May 2010).
+An environmental report for the national spatial plan for comprehensive solutions for the international port of Koper regarding spatial issues was also produced (Aquarius d.o.o., May 2010).